DemandCube/NeverwinterDP_Legacy/code/README.md

 1. Define the MessageGenerator api, the message can be read from db , batch file , db or generated automatically.
 2. Define test strategy configuration, like number of error,dropped,failed message by http service, scribengin.
 3. Engine to send the configuration and the message.
 The engine should collect the instruction statistic for each tier/service.
-At the end, the engine should send the expect statistic across the system so each tier/service can assert the result.
+At the end, the engine should send the expected statistic across the system so each tier/service can assert the result.
 4. Implement the plugin to test for sparkngin , queuengin, scribengin.

 ###Current implementation and status###